jonescompneurolab/hnn-core/dev/_sources/install.md.txt

 conda activate hnn-core-env
 ```

 If desired, you can change the environment name `hnn-core-env` to whatever you wish.
-Compatible Python versions currently include 3.8, 3.9, 3.10, 3.11, and 3.12, but *not* 3.13.
+For this step, you can use any Python version that `hnn_core` supports, including Python 3.8 through 3.13, inclusively.

 3. (MacOS only) Copy, paste, and run the following commands to set some environment variables for your `conda` environment: